 the cause of cowardice, the cause of stinginess and the cause of grief.

 (Reported by Abu Yalaa, 2/305 it also has

 corroborating reports.
 See also Saheeh al-Jaami, 7037).

 - The trial of persecution, oppression and injustice.
 Allaah has described this in the most evocative terms in the Quraan (interpretation of the meaning): Cursed were the people of the ditch, fire supplied (abdunantly) with fuel, when they sat by it (the fire), and they witnessed what they were doing against the believers (i.e., burning them).
 They had nothing against them, except that they believed in Allaah, the All-Mighty, Worthy of all Praise!
 To Whom belongs the dominion of the heavens and the earth!
 And Allaah is Witness over everything. [al-Burooj 85:4-9]

-With regard to the heart and the trials it is subjected to, the Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) said: Hearts are exposed to trials one after the other.
+With regard to the heart and the trials it is subjected to, the Prophet (peace and blessings of Allaah be upon him) said: Hearts are exposed to trials one after the other.
 Any heart that succumbs to them is stained with a black spot, and any heart that resists them becomes pure white, until all hearts of one of these two types.
 The white heart is intensely white and will not be harmed by any trial so long as heaven and earth remain, and the black heart is intensely black and does not recognize good or forbid evil, except what suits its own whims and desires.
 (Reported by Imaam Ahmad, 5/386, and by Muslim, 1/128 this version narrated by Muslim).

 Steadfastness in jihaad